 In remote areas travel insurance that covers emergency evacuation or medivac is absolutely essential.
 My former roomate was medivaced to Bangkok from Cambodia after a medical emergency and her travel insurance ended up paying out a six figure sum for the medical bills.

-For adventure activities like hiking the Langtang, check out World Nomads for comprehensive adventure travel coverage, including medical emergencies, luggage & gear and trip cancellation.
 Hopefully, you never need to make a claim, but if you do you’ll be beyond happy you were prepared!
 Don’t start your trip without it!
 Check out World Nomads for a quote*.

 Itinerary for hiking the Langtang Trek